Sudowrite Release Notes

 Even More Excellent Prose

-Sudowrite introduces Ballad 1.1, the new model now powering Excellent Prose Mode with stronger instruction following, better POV and tense control, less repetition, and a more natural voice for richer, more intimate prose.
+Sudowrite introduces Ballad 1.1 as the new engine behind Excellent Prose Mode, bringing better instruction following, stronger voice, improved POV and tense control, less repetition, and more natural, intimate prose for a smoother writing experience.

 Recently the widely beloved AI model that powered the Excellent Prose Mode was discontinued.
 We were determined to minimize the disruption to your workflow, so we rolled out a replacement modeled closely after it—Sudowrite’s second in-house model, called Ballad.
 It eased the transition for sure, but you let us know exactly where there was still room for improvement.